|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 USN October 19, 1967

-Laid up in 1954, she remained in reserve until April 1966 when transferred to the United States Navy (USN) and renamed USS Pueblo for Pueblo County, Colorado, the third U.S. Navy ship named "Pueblo".
+This vessel returned to the United States.
+In 1954 laid and remained in reserve until April 1966 and transferred to the United States Navy (USN) and renamed USS Pueblo for Pueblo County, Colorado, the third U.S. Navy ship named "Pueblo".
 Initially used as a light cargo ship designated AKL-44, then converted to an intelligence gathering ship and conducted training operations off San Diego and the coast of California.

 On January 5, 1968 departed Yokosuka for Sasebo.
 On January 11, 1968 departed northward through the Tsushima Strait into the Sea of Japan.
 The voyage was to conduct surveillance of Soviet Naval activity in the Tsushima Strait and to gather signal and electronic intelligence from North Korea.